orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 It limits what explanations can prove.

+---

 ## Auditability Is Not Explainability

 Explainability asks:

-> “Why did the model say this?”
+> Why did the model say this?

 Auditability asks:

-> “Can an independent party reconstruct what the system committed to, and detect whether the later account diverges from it?”
+> Can an independent party reconstruct what the system committed to, and detect whether the later account diverges from it?

 These are different problems.